yujunz/gitlab.com-runbooks/docs/patroni/postgresql-locking.md

 2020-06-26 07:06:02.604 GMT,"gitlab","gitlabhq_production",92156,"10.217.4.2:49126",5ef59e29.167fc,4,"UPDATE waiting",2020-06-26 07:05:13 GMT,174/111649671,3683276022,LOG,00000,"process 92156 acquired ExclusiveLock on tuple (25979017,1) of relation 33614 of database 16401 after 7463.314 ms",,,,,,"UPDATE ""notes"" SET ...",,,"puma: cluster worker 0: 25811 [gitlab-puma-worker] - 10.220.8.1"
 ```

-That can be tracked down to see if we are queries that waits for too long.
+That can be tracked down to see if there are queries that have been waiting for too long.

 ## Deadlocks
-A deadlock is a situation where two (or more) processes conflicts on their use of resources, each one needing to lock to resource being already locked by the other one, hence blocking each other.
-PostgreSQL comes with an deadlock detection routine that will kill one of the process involved, allowing the other(s) to proceed.
+A deadlock is a situation where two (or more) processes conflict on their use of resources, each one needing to lock to resource being already locked by the other one, hence blocking each other.
+PostgreSQL comes with an deadlock detection routine that will kill one of the process involved, allowing the other(s) to progress.